 For most dog owners, a simple nylon or leather leash, collar and harness kit is enough for training and everyday activities.

-However, in some situations, an owner may need to weigh up and compare electronic training devices such.
+However, in some situations, an owner may need to weigh up and compare electronic training devices.

-That’s what we’ve put together this e collar vs invisible dog fence vs bark collar comparison guide for.
+We’ve put together this e collar vs electric dog fence vs bark collar comparison guide for.

 Each one of these devices/systems has their own pros and cons, and that’s what we’ve outlined for you in this guide to give you some information to consider if you’re weighing up which is best.